HODIE (Roman Calendar): ante diem sextum Nonas Maias.

 TINY PROVERBS: Today's tiny proverb is: Parum sufficit (English: A little bit is enough).

-3-WORD MOTTOES: Today's 3-word verb-less motto is Post spinas palma (English: After thorns, the palm of victory).
+3-WORD MOTTOES: Today's 3-word verb-less motto is Post spinas palma (English: After thorns, the palm = the palm of victory).

 POLYDORUS: Today's proverb from Polydorus is: Non nobis solum nati sumus (English: We are not born for ourselves alone).

-GREEK PROVERBS: Today's proverb is Τοῖς σεαυτοῦ πτεροῖς ἥλως (English: You're taken by your own feathers, an allusions to the Aesop's fable about the eagle and the arrow).
+GREEK PROVERBS: Today's proverb is Τοῖς σεαυτοῦ πτεροῖς ἥλως (English: You're caught by your own feathers, as illustrated in this Aesop's fable about the eagle and the arrow).

-BREVISSIMA: The distich poster for today is Difficilia Quae Pulchra.
+BREVISSIMA: The distich poster for today is Vita Felix.
 Click here for a full-sized view.
+I'm sharing these with English translations at Google+ now too.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Ranae Duae Vicinae, a story about life and its dangers.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Ranae Duae Vicinae, a fable about two different frog lifestyles.